Announcing OmniSci 4.8: Bridging the Analytics and Data Science Chasm

 None of these features would be possible without the efforts of our stellar engineering teams, and the speed at which they are driving innovation across the platform.
 A massive thank you and shout out in particular, to our Cloud and Security Operations team and also to our Solutions Architects.
 They contributed immensely in making this big step a reality and went the last mile in applying their expertise to make the entire Jupyter integration work as smoothly as it does, particularly from a deployment perspective.
 Last, but definitely not least, our awesome partners at Quansight whose work with us over the last year formed the basis of the data science foundation.

 For new users, OmniSci 4.8 can be accessed through a variety of ways: download a pre-built version of our Open Source edition, sign up for our 30-day Enterprise Trial on our downloads page, or get instant access with a free 14-day trial by signing up for OmniSci cloud.
 In addition, on MacOS or Linux, you can also install the JupyterLab tools now directly from conda-forge with conda install -c conda-forge omnisci-pytools.

 For a longer list of features and fixes in the release, check out our release notes.
 For details on how to use them, please refer to the latest help docs.
 As always, we look forward to hearing your feedback.

 Join Us at Converge!

 We’re also looking forward to Converge, our inaugural user conference, where we’ll have a lineup of luminaries in the data science space, including Travis Oliphant and Wes McKinney.
-We hope you’ll join us and some of our key customers as we will be unveiling even more exciting capabilities and directions for the platform.
+We hope you’ll join us and some of our key customers as we will be unveiling even more exciting capabilities and directions for the data science platform.